MakerFaireOrlando/mfo-static-website/pages/program.md

 ---
 # Maker Faire Orlando Event Program

+<b>We haven't released the 2023 event program yet, however you can view the 2022 program below to see a typical layout for the event.</B>

 Check out the Maker Faire Orlando event program to plan your time at Maker Faire.
 You'll want to see the competitions, meet the makers and try our hands-on exhibits!
 Click the images below for a PDF version of the program.